Download our MM admissions process (pdf) checklist, and visit the Graduate Division website for complete admissions & application information.

 - TOEFL if the candidate's highest undergraduate/graduate degree was obtained from a country where English is not the official langauge; a skype interview will be required for international applicants.
 The minimum requirments for TOEFL is 550 on the paper test or 80 on the TOEFL iBT (internet-Based Testing); for the IELTS it is a score of at least 7.
 Click here for more information on international applications.

-Deadline: Priority Application Deadline - February 15.
-Thereafter, MM applications will be reviewed until May 1.
+Deadline: Priority Application Deadline - December 15 (for international students and consideration for fellowship awards).
+Thereafter, MM applications will be reviewed until the Regular Application Deadline - February 15.

 Submit: All documents here.

 |Totals||Fall 2019||Spring 2020|